Landscape construction in non-gradient dynamics: A case from evolution: Landscape construction

-according to Eq.~\ref{Eq:D} and Eq.~\ref{Eq:Q}, where $f_1$ and $f_2$ are given in Eq.~\ref{Eq:pD}.
-We illustrate the adaptive landscape $\phi(\textbf{q})$, the vector field $\textbf{f}$ of the system, its dissipative part $\textbf{f}_d$, and its conservative part $\textbf{f}_c$ in Fig.~\ref{Fig1} with recombination $r=0.2$, and in Fig.~\ref{Fig2} with recombination $r=0$.
+according to Eq.~(\ref{Eq:D}) and Eq.~(\ref{Eq:Q}), where $f_1=\dot q_1$ given by Eq.~(\ref{Eq:q1}) and $f_2=\dot q_2$ given by Eq.~(\ref{Eq:q2}).
+We plot the generalized landscape $\phi$ in Figure 4 with recombination $r=0.2$.
+We also plot the vector field $\textbf{f}$ of the system, its dissipative part $\textbf{f}_d$, and its conservative part $\textbf{f}_c$ in Figure 9.

-Our adaptive landscape construction is consistent with Wright's proposal: the single peak structure captures the global stability of the population, and it is also consistent with the local stability analysis$^{[29]}$.
-The adaptiveness keeps increasing ($\dot{\phi}(\textbf{q})>0$), except for three points $A=(0,0)$, $B=(1,0)$, and $C=(0.5,-0.25)$ where $\dot{\phi}(\textbf{q})=0$.
-Both A and B are fixed points, while C is a fixed point only if $r=0$.
-On the landscape, any positive perturbation ($\Delta q_1>0$) will be amplified when the population starts from either A or C, which indicates that the points are unstable.
-The peak B is a global stable point, which is unique in current case.
+This construction certainly applies to the case with zero recombination rate $r=0,~s_2>s_1>0$ (Figure 10) as a joint case of Case 1 and Case 2, which shows the flexibility of choosing a proper landscape (see Section \ref{sec:discussion} for detailed discussions).
+The single peak structure captures the global stability of the population which naturally incorporates the local stability analysis by Weinreich et al. (2013).
+The adaptiveness keeps increasing ($\dot{\phi}>0$), except for the three fixed points $A=(0,0)$, $B=(1,0)$, and $C=(0.5,-0.25)$ where $\dot{\phi}=0$.
+A is a fixed point corresponding to the fixation of $ab$ and B is a fixed point corresponding to the fixation of $AB$.
+C is a fixed point only if $r=0$, corresponding to the extreme case where genotypes $p_{AB}=p_{ab}=0,~p_{Ab}=p_{aB}=0.5$.
+On the landscape, any positive perturbation ($\Delta q_1>0$) will be amplified when the population starts from either A or C, which indicates that these points are unstable.